Fencing rules: Protocol and rules

 This procedure is repeated until either one of the fencers has reached the required number of points (generally, 1, 5, or 15, depending on the format of the bout) or until the time allowed for the bout runs out.

-Fencing bouts are timed: the clock is started every time the referee calls "Allez" and stopped every time they call "Halt!".
+Fencing bouts are timed for foil and epee: the clock is started every time the referee calls "Allez" and stopped every time they call "Halt!".
 The bout must stop after three minutes of fencing (or 8 touches in saber).
 In 15 point bouts, a 1-minute break occurs in between the three-minute intervals.
 If 9 minutes of fencing time elapse in a 15 touch bout, or 3 in a 5 touch bout, the bout is over and the current scores are taken as final.
 If the score is tied when time runs out then the director determines priority randomly.
 After priority is determined the fencers bout for one minute.
 If a point is scored, then that fencer wins, however if no points are scored then the fencer with priority wins.
 Note that this concept of priority is not the same as the priority used in foil and sabre to determine right-of-way.

+Sabre, due to its faster pace of action, does not require to keep track of the time.
+Instead, for 15-point bouts, two fractions are played with the break happening as soon as one fencer reaches 8 points.

 Since July 1, 2020 (and reconfirmed by FIE public notice in September 2020 and in January 2021), by public written notice the FIE had replaced its previous handshake requirement with a "salute" by the opposing fencers, and written in its public notice that handshakes were "suspended until further notice."

 After the Olga Kharlan handshaking incident in 2023, the International Fencing Federation changed its rules so that the previously required handshakes between fencers at the end of a bout would become optional, with a distance greeting permitted instead.